Takin: Behaviour and ecology

 Takin are found in small family groups of around 20 individuals, although older males may lead a more solitary existence.
 In the summer, herds of up to 300 individuals gather high on the mountain slopes.
-Groups often appear to occur in largest numbers when favourable feeding sites, salt licks, or hot springs are located.
+Groups often appear to occur in largest numbers where favourable feeding sites, salt licks, or hot springs are located.
 Mating takes place in July and August.
 Adult males compete for dominance by sparring head-to-head with opponents, and both sexes appear to use the scent of their own urine to indicate dominance.
 A single young is born after a gestation period of around eight months.
 Takin migrate from the upper pasture to lower, more forested areas in winter and favour sunny spots upon sunrise.
 When disturbed, individuals give a 'cough' alarm call and the herd retreats into thick bamboo thickets and lies on the ground for camouflage.

 Takin feed in the early morning and late afternoon, grazing on a variety of leaves and grasses, as well as bamboo shoots and flowers.
 They have been observed standing on their hind legs to feed on leaves over 3.1 m high.
 Salt is also an important part of their diets, and groups may stay at a mineral deposit for several days.